Miaababikir/Miaababikir-Blog/source/_posts/what-i-use.md

 ## IDE

-I am using **PhoStorm** as my main editor.
+I am using **PhpStorm** as my main editor.
 I enjoy using it.
 I wish if it had the speed and the smoothness that **Sublime** had.
 Here screenshot of my editor.

 ![Editor](/assets/img/what-i-use/editor.jpeg)